Vaibhav-crux/invoice-telegram-bot/README.md

      ```

 5. **Initialize the Database**:
-   - The database (`invoices.db`) is automatically created on startup if it doesn't exist.
+   - The SQLite database (`invoices.db`) is automatically created on startup if it doesn't exist.
    - Tables (`invoice_pdfs`, `invoice_jsons`) are initialized via `app/core/db_config.py`.

 ## Running the Project